How to create supercells

 cell_id_colname = cell_id_col,

-BPPARAM = MulticoreParam(
+BPPARAM = MulticoreParam(tasks = n_samples),

 load_balancing = TRUE